teamprof/arduino-eventethernet/README.md

 This library is to facilitate your usage of W5100S-EVB-Pico board with the onboard Wiznet W5100S chip, using [**Arduino-mbed RP2040** core](https://github.com/arduino/ArduinoCore-mbed)

-In case you are looking for an event driven approach of receiving Ethernet data/status, rathan than the traditional polling method, this library may be one of choices for you.
+In case you are looking for an event driven approach of receiving Ethernet data/status, rather than the traditional polling method, this library may be one of choices for you.

 ```
 Events to be dispatched to: void (*EthernetEventCallback)(uint8_t ir, uint8_t ir2, uint8_t slir);